 Our department covers a broad range of research topics, with substantial coverage of phonetics, phonology, morphology, syntax, semantics, and pragmatics.
 We approach these topics from several different research traditions and backgrounds, with particular strengths in formal-theoretical linguistics, experimental and field linguistics, acquisition, and computational approaches to the study of communicative behaviour.

-Students in the PhD Linguistics program must complete a minimum of 30 credits of coursework under the following requirements:
+Students in the PhD Linguistics program must complete coursework under the following requirements:

 - Breadth requirement (9 credits): A minimum of nine credits from the following courses or equivalents:

 - LING 508: Phonetic Theory and Analysis (3 credits)

 - LING 510: Phonological Theory and Analysis (3 credits)

 - LING 520: Syntactic Theory and Analysis (3 credits)